siddh34/MCQs/Insem2/AMD.md

 Answer: A

 Q3.
-Q. A team is trying to decide between two design patterns to solve a problem and is debating which would work better.
+A team is trying to decide between two design patterns to solve a problem and is debating which would work better.
 What is the best way to arrive at a decision?

     A.Ask the customer